teemopay/ttpaydoc/src/content/docs/en/guides/create-keys.md

 1. Create public and private keys (choose one of two methods)
    1. Method 1: Using command line;
    2. Method 2: Using key generation tool (recommended);
-2. Enter the generated public key in Teemopay and securely store your private key;
+2. Enter the generated public key in TTpay and securely store your private key;
 3. Encrypt and verify signatures when calling APIs;

 ## Operation Example